RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 Question # 78.
 D. Mike’s concern in this situation is portability—t he capability to move workloads easily between environments.
 Reversibility is the ability to back out the change if it does not go well.
 Resiliency is the ability of an environment to withstand disruptions and is not a primary concern in the middle of a migration.
 There are no regulatory concerns raised in this scenario.

-Question # 79.
+[important] Question # 79.
 C. Elasticity refers to the ability of a system to dynamically grow and shrink based on the current level of demand.
 Scalability refers to the ability of a system to grow as demand increases but does not require the ability to shrink.
 Services that are elastic must also be scalable, but services that are scalable are not necessarily elastic.

 Question # 80.
 D. In an IaaS configuration, the customer still has to maintain the OS, so option D is the only answer that is not a direct benefit for the cloud customer.